wenzeslaus/grass-gis-docker-xpra/README.md

 ##Description

+This Dockerfile is intended to run contained GRASS GIS session remotely using SSH.

 This Dockerfile creates a docker image and once it's executed it creates a container that runs X11 and SSH services.
 The ssh is used to forward X11 and provide you encrypted data